ben2d2/Resume/README.md

 #### PRODUCT SUCCESS ENGINEER, BOS FRAMEWORK; NASHVILLE, TN — MAY 2019 - JUNE 2020

 Full-stack engineer on multiple projects covering application development on the front and back ends using C# and .NET Core.
-Responsible for Product market research, target audience outreach, and customer support from an Engineering perspective.
+Responsible for product market research, target audience outreach, and customer support from an Engineering perspective.

 #### SOFTWARE ENGINEER, OPTUM; NASHVILLE, TN — MARCH 2018 - MAY 2019